samiranc/Fusarium-seq/README.md

 # Fusarium_DNA-seq
-Multiple sequence alignment on Fusarium oxyporum
+Multiple sequence alignment and phylogenetic tree on fungal culture from Queen Palm and Elliiot et al.(fig 3)